-When mothers are heard an respected, informed and supported, they become key partners.
-And as partners, they must be consulted and involved in development projects, especially those that directly impact them or their family.
+When mothers are heard and respected, informed and supported, they become key partners.
+And as partners, they must be consulted and involved in development projects, particularly those that directly impact them and their families.

-(Extracts from the Statutes of Make Mothers Matter)
+Extracts from the Bylaws of Make Mothers Matter

 UN Geneva, Human Rights Council - Framing Care as a Human Right at the UN level - right to care, right to be cared for, right to self-care - would unequivocally put obligations on all governments to provide ade